 Admission to Program

-The application target date for the Counseling and Supervision program is January 15.
 The specific criteria for admission include the following:

 - A history of academic success.
 The graduate transcripts must demonstrate readiness to succeed in doctoral level coursework.